nuprl/retic_performance/gm-pepm-2018/talk/README.md

 ===

 Ben:
+       Hi everyone.
-       Hello everyone, our goal today is to share what we have learned about the _performance cost_ of type-tag soundness in Reticulated, which is a gradual typing system for Python.
+       I'm Ben, this is Zeina, and our paper is titled _On the Cost of Type-Tag Soundness_.
+(Alt: and we're giving a joint talk) In the paper, we describe an experiment where we take 21 programs written in Reticulated, which is a gradual typing system for Python, and systematically measure the performance cost of soundness in each program.
+       As the title suggests, Reticulated's soundness is not type soundness but rather a weaker property that we call type-tag soundness.
-       In order to do that, first we'll define type-tag soundness, second we'll explain what it means for soundness to have a cost, and third we'll tell you about the experiment we conducted and our conclusions.
+       And so, the plan for this talk is to first define type-tag soundness, then explain what it means for soundness to have a performance cost, and then share some details and conclusions from the experiment.

 Zeina:
-       To begin, let us review a standard type soundness theorem.
+       To understand type-tag soundness, let us first review a standard type soundness theorem.
-       We say that a typing judgment is sound with respect to a semantics if whenever the typing judgment proves that an expression `e` has the static type `\tau`, then the evaluation of `e` either: diverges, ends in a well-defined error, or ends in a well-typed value.
+       We say that a typing judgment is sound with respect to a reduction semantics if whenever the typing judgment proves that an expression `e` has the static type `\tau`, then the evaluation of `e` either: diverges, ends in a well-defined error, or ends in a well-typed value.
-       This is a useful theorem for two reasons: it guarantees that evaluation never reaches an undefined state, and it guarantees that the type of the expression matches the type of the value.
+       This is a useful theorem for two reasons: it guarantees that evaluation never reaches an undefined state, and it guarantees that the type of the expression predicts the type of the value.
        Put another way, in a type-sound language you can use the types to reason about the behavior of a program.

        Type-tag soundness is a similar, but weaker theorem.
-       A typing judgment is type-tag sound with respect to a semantics, where "floor of" is a relation that maps a type to a type tag, if whenever `e` has the static type `\tau` the evaluation of `e` either: diverges, ends in a valid error, or ends in a value with the same type-tag as `e` (according to a type-tagging judgment).
+       A typing judgment is type-tag sound with respect to a semantics if whenever `e` has the static type `\tau`, the evaluation of `e` either: diverges, ends in a valid error, or ends in a value with the same type-tag as `e`.
+       This last clause uses a map "floorof" from types to type-tags, and a "tagging" judgment analogous to the typing judgment.

-       For example, if the language of types includes integers, pairs, and functions, the language of type-tags might include the tags Integer, Pair, and Function.
+       For example, if the language of types includes integers, pairs, and functions, then the language of type-tags might include the tags Integer, Pair, and Function.
-       The idea is that type-tags express first-order properties of values;
+       The idea is that type-tags express first-order properties of values.
-        the judgment that checks whether a value matches a type-tag should be decidable in near-constant time (`\Theta(\tau)`).
+       And the judgment that checks whether a value matches a type-tag should be decidable in near-constant time.

-       Of course this is a weaker theorem.
-       Next we will explain why you might want such a theorem.
+       Type-tag soundness guarantees that evaluation does not reach an undefined state, just like type soundness, but only weakly predicts the type of the value if evaluation terminates successfully.
+       So whereas type soundness supports compositional reasoning, type tag soundness does not.

 Ben:
+       Now that we have seen type-tag soundness, let us say what it means for soundness to have a cost.

        Suppose the language includes a function `read` that prompts the user for a value and steps to the new value.
-       So `read()` steps to `v`, where `v` is some non-deterministically-chosen value.
+       We model this with a rule that says `read()` steps to `v`, where `v` is some non-deterministically-chosen value.
-       I claim that it is not obvious how to give a sound typing rule for `read`.
+       It is not obvious how to give a sound typing rule for `read`.
-       One idea is to say `read()` is well-typed in any context because it _might_ be well-typed depending on what it steps to, but this is clearly unsound.
+       One idea is to say `read()` is well-typed in any context because it _might_ be well-typed depending on what it steps to.
+       But clearly this is unsound.
+       You can prove that `read ()` has type `Int * Int` and it might evaluate to a string, boolean, or any other value.

-       We don't know ahead of time what the value will be --- its coming from a source that it outside the scope of the static typing judgment.
+       The trouble with `read` is that it interacts with a source of values that lies outside the scope of the static typing judgment.
-       For `read`, the source is a programmer.
+       In this case, the source is the programmer.
-       Other possible sources are API server, program written in another language, the runtime library.
+       Other possible sources are (1) libraries written in another language and (2) the runtime system.
-       In general, I call this a "type safe FFI" problem.
+       This is a general problem --- a "type-safe FFI" problem --- and the challenge is how to provide a kind of type soundness for programs that have FFIs to the user, other languages, and to the runtime.

-       There are essentially two solutions.
+       There are essentially two solutions to the problem.
        One is to assume that the input is type-correct and trust that this assumption holds at runtime.
        This solution makes sense for a runtime library, or source that